-The NT book of Hebrews (probably penned by Paul) was written to Jews, and it contains this little nugget; Heb 9:15 … Christ is the mediator of the new testament, that by means of death, for the redemption of the transgressions that were under the first testament, they which are called might receive the promise of eternal inheritance.
+The NT book of Hebrews was written to Jews, and it contains this little nugget; Heb 9:15 … Christ is the mediator of the new testament, that by means of death, for the redemption of the transgressions that were under the first testament, they which are called might receive the promise of eternal inheritance.
 So the first thing achieved at Calvary was redemption from the transgressions that were under the first testament.
 This was written specificlly to Jews about Jews.

-(2) Reversal of the effects of sin to all humanity into the imputation of righteousness to all humanity.
+(2) Reversal of the imputation of sin to all humanity to the imputation of righteousness to all humanity.

 (3) The third distinct thing that was achieved at Calvary, was the genesis of a brand new, never before seen, completely New Creation.

-KJVA 17 Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new.
+2 Cor 5:17 Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new.
 The word “creature” in the original greek text, means ‘species’.
 As the last of the ADAM species, or as the Bible puts it, the Last Adam, died, all humanity was placed in the body of Christ and born again into a completely new species.
 The Greek reads this way:- So that, if even one person is in Christ, tthen a new creation exists: the primitive passed by.
 Lo! the new has come!”
 And that NEW thing, that NEW creation contains all of humanity.
 (Jews and non-Jews alike)

 There we have it;